jack-walton/jackwalton.net/README.md

 - Access 200,000 icons from 100+ icon sets with the `<Icon>` component
 - Highlight code blocks with [Shiki](https://shiki.style)
 - Create Vue components and use them in Markdown
-- Deploy on any Node or Static hosting: GH Pages, Vercel, Netlify, Heroku, etc.
 - Live edit on [Nuxt Studio](https://nuxt.studio)

 #### Get started